-Mesothelioma is considered a relatively rare cancer.
-Only about 3,000 Americans a year are diagnosed with some form the disease, which attacks the lining of the lungs, abdomen or heart.
-The disease is characterized by a long time between initial asbestos exposure and when its symptoms show up to 50 years later.
+Mesothelioma is a rare cancer, and only about 3,000 Americans a year are diagnosed with the disease, which attacks the lining of the lungs, abdomen or heart.
+One's prognosis typically depends on their type of mesothelioma and the stage at which their cancer is detected.

 The most effective treatment for mesothelioma is multimodal – a combination of therapies.
-Surgery followed by chemotherapy and/or radiation therapy shows the best results, but the greatest predictor of a long life after mesothelioma is getting diagnosed before the cancer has a chance to spread.
+Surgery followed by chemotherapy and/or radiation therapy shows the best results, but patients express increasing interest in alternative treatments and emerging treatments.